Zemanta/engineering-at-zemanta/4-Code-Reviews.md

 * language or framework idioms
 * existing pattern idioms and patterns of the codebase (if they still make sense after your change)
 * language based formats as [PEP8](https://www.python.org/dev/peps/pep-0008/) or [go fmt](https://blog.golang.org/go-fmt-your-code)
+* expressiveness of code in general
 * ...

+As a general principle: **keep in mind that most probably the code you're writing will written once and then read many times by multiple people.** It's worth insisting

 Pro tip: to get you started here is a short intro to what idiomatic [Python](http://python.net/~goodger/projects/pycon/2007/idiomatic/handout.html), [Go-lang](https://golang.org/doc/effective_go.html) and [JavaScript](http://javascript.crockford.com/code.html) is.

 ## 5. Preventing Over-Engineering or Premature Optimizations

+Some say that premature optimizations are the root of all evil and misery in software engineering, we say it's a waste of your's and others precious time.
+When reviewing code, pay special attention to newly written wrappers, libraries and abstractions since they might be introduced prematurely to the codebase.

+Also consider premature introduction of 3rd party libraries and evaluate the value that they bring to the codebase as a whole.
+Ask yourself, if the newly introduced library can perhaps be replaced with minimal amount of custom code?

+## 6. Technical Debt

+Arguably everything we covered before this point will reduce technical debt in your code in some aspect, but still pay special attention to the aspect of debt + interest in terms of effort we'll have to pay as a team, if the code gets introduced to the codebase.

 # Code Review Process at Zemanta